ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 #### Benefits of a "Need-to-Know" Model

 * **Enhanced Privacy and Security:** By limiting data access, the risk of sensitive business information being exposed to unauthorized parties is significantly reduced.
-Participants can confidently transact without fear of unnecessary data dissemination across the entire network.
+Participants can confidently exchange information without unnecessary data dissemination across the entire network.

 * **Improved Performance and Scalability:** Smaller data footprints on each node translate to lower storage requirements and potentially faster query and processing times.
 This localized data storage contributes to the overall scalability of the network as the number of participants and transactions grows.